blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 ### Main Logic

 The use case allows a `donor` to deposit native cryptocurrency, and a `receiver` to withdraw arbitrary fractions of the contract balance.
-We'll omit some implementation details, such as crate imports and error definitions, for brevity.

 Let's start by crafting the main contract logic.
 We have two actions: `deposit` and `withdraw`, each with its own context of associated accounts and parameters.
 We also define the account structure `BalanceHolderPDA`, which holds the donated balance and associated actors.